History in brief.

 The name of the boat, Dick's Folly, might have described the original

-concept proposal by Dick Gettings in 1987, but the existence of today's
+concept proposal by Dick Gettens in 1987, but the existence of today's

 boat is proof enough that the ambitious proposal was not such a folly!

-Dick Gettings was then Senior Youth Worker in South West Hertfordshire.
+Dick Gettens was then Senior Youth Worker in South West Hertfordshire.

 Dick gathered a group of enthusiasts to build a boat that would enable